ednapiranha/node-prohibition/README.md

       }
     });

-### Get a paginated list of the most recent records
+### Get a paginated list of the most recent records, where the first parameter is the page (e.g. 0, 1, 2)

     prohibition.getAll(0, function (err, mArr) {
       if (!err) {